Jonas-Dietrich/oidabe/README.md

 # Run it locally
 To run this backend locally, clone it to your pc and open it with Intellij or any other IDE.

-The fastest way would be to import the environment variables to your Intellij run configuration and change the database credentials if needed and create the `rss_pos` db.
+The fastest way would be to import the environment variables to your Intellij run configuration and change the database credentials if needed and create the `pos_rss` db.

 - Open the project in Intellij and run the [RssBackendApplication](/src/main/java/at/kaindorf/rssbackend/RssBackendApplication.java).
 The application will crash.
 - Now, edit the run configurations ![](.screenshots/editConf.png)